MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/mixed-reality-add-pins-3d-model.md

     ![](./media/augmented/pins-add-fields.png "")

-As users add pins with the **Add pin** button, they will display in table below the button.
+As users add pins with the **Add pin** button, they will display in the table below the button.

 ## Other mixed reality controls